UltraL0rd/html_puzzle_game/README.md

-# Let's make something
+# Let's make a puzzle game
-The idea here is to come up with a project that users can contribute to while testing GIT skills
+The idea here is to come up with a project that users can contribute to while testing GIT skills.
+Each user can create their own puzzle that needs to be solved by the visitor.
+Once each puzzle is solved game is over

 #What is required
-We require a UI semantic/bootstrap
+** We require a UI semantic/bootstrap
-JS lib
+** Jquery
+** a way to manage